ZeusWPI/zeus.ugent.be/content/events/17-18/bottlebats-finale.md

 The semester is running at it's end, and so is our competition.
 On tuesday 22/05 we're meeting up to decide the winner of the 2018 edition of BottleBats once and for all.
 We'll organize a _live tournament_ with our 'fancy' new networking support so all you need is your laptop and bot.

-Will you take this year's cup home (yes there is one)?
+Will you take this year's cup (yes there is one) home?
 Come and battle, or just watch, it'll be crazy.

 See you then